 A skylark 3 arrived from Husbands Bosworth purchased by a syndicate in 1972 and a Slingsby Tutor purchased by Mike Stillingfleet also joined the fleet.

-On the Tugging side, realising the vulnerability of relying on one tug Harry Fenley purchased a Beagle Terrier, which became known as the “Yellow Peri” for obvious reasons.
+On the Tugging side, realising the vulnerability of relying on one tug Harry Feneley purchased a Beagle Terrier, which became known as the “Yellow Peril” for obvious reasons.

 Further developments occurred in 1972; the Slingsby Capstan was purchased from Jack Wayman and Tony Noble with Fred Logins retaining his share.
-Jack Wayman and Tony Noble purchased the M100S enabling Tony Fidler and Brian Essen to buy a renovated K6E from Dunstable.
-A further K6E was purchased by a syndicate comprising of Norman Brown, Eric Goodwin, Tony Noble and John Delaney.
+Jack Wayman and Tony Noble purchased the M100S enabling Tony Fidler and Brian Essam to buy a renovated K6E from Dunstable.
+A further K6E was purchased by a syndicate comprising of Norman Brown, Eric Goodwin, Tony Noble and John Delanoy.

 The site despite initial doubts has proved to be a reasonable thermal site with soaring flights too numerous to mention, resulting in many Silver C certificates being obtained over the years.

-Several 300Km triangles were flown as early as 1973/4, Messieurs Fidler, Haresign and Goodwin being the first to obtain Gold C distance / Diamond Goal certificates.
+Several 300Km triangles were flown as early as 1973/4, Messrs Fidler, Haresign and Goodwin being the first to obtain Gold C distance / Diamond Goal certificates.

 – – – END – – –